ericponto/ericponto.github.io/_posts/2016-12-05-teaching-rxjs.md

   .map(square);  // Functor(100)
 {% endhighlight %}

 RxJS creates its own Functor too...the Observable.
 An Observable is a container for values that may or may not be asynchronous.
-And if has the same methods as an Array or our Functor.
+And it has the same methods as an Array or our Functor.

 {% highlight javascript %}
 Observable.of(2) // |--2---->